venicegeo/bf-tideprediction/README.md

 Change `TIDES_HOST` to whatever domain you're trying to test.

-Adding this line to test triggering job by the push in github.
+I am Adding this line to test triggering job by the push in github.
-Try this again
-Another test
-Another test2